DBGad/Bank-System/README.md

 - All screens have a special code

 ## ScreenShots
-On Second ReadMe File Name "ScreenShots.md"
+in Second ReadMe File Name "ScreenShots.md"

 ## Run Locally